deepu115/Chitter/README.md

 In order to start a conversation as a DFA trainee Software Engineer I want to reply to a peep from another trainee.
 ```

+## Technologies Used

+* React.js
+* Bootstrap
+* Express
+* Node.js
+* Chai
+* Mocha and Sinon
+* vite test
+* JWT

+## To start the application locally

+* npm start to run the server at Backend
+* npm run dev to run the app at Frontend
+* Adjust the .env files accordingly for your local mongodb server